jegfish/ram-dev-env/README.md

 - Make sure that you are in the `~/qubo` directory.
   - Your prompt should tell you what directory you're in.
   - The command `pwd` will tell you your working directory.
-- If you can't figure out what went wrong or how to fix it, ask around or ask a lead for help.
+- If you can't figure out what went wrong or how to fix it, that's okay!
+We don't expect you to know this stuff right away.
+Ask around or ask a lead for help.

 ### Run the simulation of Qubo